Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 ## Development

+The `process manager` has 7 different folders.
+Folder 1, 2, 3, 7 contains code to estalish communication between the subsystems and the process manager, without business logic.
+And folder 4, 5, 6 contains the orchestrations where all business logic should be located.
+With this in mind everything outside folder 4, 5, 6 are owned by team Mosaic.
+Everything insde folder 4, 5, 6 may be assigned other teams, on a BRS level.

 ### Get started

 // TODO: Goal - How to run tests locally to verify the development environment is ready